Tongue tie is a condition that you’re born with.

 The good news is that a frenotomy is a safe procedure with a permanent effect.

-After that, if you notice your child has developed a speech impediment as a result of their tongue tie, you should see a speech therapist to resolve that.
+After that, if you notice your child has developed a speech impediment as a result of their tongue tie, our team of therapists can help resolve it.

 Austin, TX 78723